axibase/atsd/finance/session-summary-export.md

 # Export Snapshots

-## Description

-Retrieves order book snapshots in CSV format.
+The endpoint retrieves order book snapshots in CSV format.

 An order book snapshot describes the book state for the specified instrument at a particular point of time during the trading day.
 The snapshot can include a large set of current and intraday [statistics](statistics-fields.md) and is primarily used to capture the book state at the start and the end of trading sessions as well as during the auction stages.